collinbrowse/Buds/README.md

 * Create a new account with name, username, birthday, location, email, password and profile picture.
 User authentication and login/logout features implemented using FirebaseAuth.
 Profile Pictures are stored in Firebase Storage
 * Add a new activity with the following details:
     * The strain
+    * A description of the experience
     * Your personal rating of the strain
     * The method of consumption (i.e. joint, bowl, edible etc)
+    * The effects you felt
     * The location of the activity
-    * A description of the experience

 * A feed of your most recent activity so you can quickly remember what you liked
 * Quick access to your favorite and most used strains
 * The ability to discover and learn new strains